Academic Policies and Resources

 Academic Center for Tutoring

-33 E. Ida B. Wells Drive (formerly 33 E. Congress Parkway), First floor
+33 E. Ida B. Wells Drive, First floor

 Counseling Services are designed to help students increase self-awareness and address mental health concerns with the goal of empowering students to manage challenging areas in their lives.
 All counseling services staff follow professional standards of confidentiality.
 Information discussed within a counseling relationship is not disclosed without written permission of the individual.
 Counseling Services are provided free of charge.
 The most utilized services include individual sessions, group sessions, and linkage to community services.
 A Columbia student in a relationship with another Columbia student, can also receive couple sessions.
 All currently enrolled students are eligible to receive 12 individual sessions per academic year.
 Group sessions are unlimited.

 The Library serves students with resources and support for research, study, collaboration, fun, and information in all formats—books, ebooks, articles, primary sources, images, film, music, space, programs, technology, and equipment.
 Our specialized materials and services focus on what students need and want—textbook reserves, study rooms, collaborative technology, maker lab, 3D printer, light boxes, scanners, equipment checkout (cameras, camcorders, projectors) and research assistance by chat, text, email, phone, or in-person.
 For more information, visit the Library website.